As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Popular Areas Where You Can Dig for Gems in Colorado

-There are so many places you can dig for gems in Colorado, where to start is the hardest part.
+There are so many places you can dig for gems in Colorado, where to starting is the hardest part.
 However, here are a few places to begin.

 Mt.
 Atero: This mountain in Chafee county is abundant in a huge variety of minerals.
 It is the highest gemstone collection site located just below the mountain’s 14,269-foot summit.
 This area freezes during the colder months so the rock collecting season is only about four months.